baloise/pitches/README.md

 * Password change/ reset easier and faster (only one)
 * propagation also of further person related data (address, phone, etc.) relevant for resource owner

+## Summary

+* What did you learn today?

+* 5 Days CC: Focus on a topic!
+* Awsome cross-team cooperation - although we had Corona
+* a broader understanding of how OIDC, OAuth2, Keycloak, etc work and can be used
+* side-effects: IntelliJ, Springboot, and much more.
+* Thus: CodeCamp, Gold Cards, Innovation - dare it and carry innovation!

 ### Bibliography
 * [OIDC CH](https://www.openid.ch/what-is-openid/)